-[An extensive section in the Tribunal Analysis and Findings section 8.2]
+[There is an extensive section in the Tribunal Analysis and Findings section 8.2 p 147-188.
+See the full report for this]

 "In terms of the RMA, we recommend, as the Tribunal has done many times before us, that it be amended to require decision-makers to act consistently with the Treaty.
 We also recommend that a commissioner be established, perhaps with the title of Treaty of Waitangi commissioner, to monitor local authorities' performance in respect of Treaty obligations delegated to them by the Crown.
 In order to ensure the fullest possible protection of Māori interests, legal aid for appeals to the Environment Court (the final resort for objectors) should be more readily available to hapū and tribal authorities."